RCAutomatizacion/Performance-Analytics/docs/Installation.md

 Deploy the S7 Connector configuration.

-## Configure Data Service
+## Configure IIH Essentials
-Steps are created for an asset as aspects in the data service.
+Steps are created for an asset as aspects in IIH Essentilas and automatically applied in Performance Insight.
 An asset represent the stations and for each asset the aspects represents the steps.

 ![Dataservice Structure](graphics/Dataservice_Struktur.jpg)